Bill Waddington: Biography

 In 1975, Waddington played Harry in one episode of the sitcom How's Your Father?, written by Coronation Street writer John Stevenson.
 He appeared as a magician in Victoria Wood's first play Talent for Granada Television in 1979.

 Between 1967-80, Waddington played four roles in Coronation Street.
 His first two parts were uncredited as a man with a pipe in a cafe scene in 1967 and a drunken businessman who laughed at one of Stan Ogden's jokes in 1974.
 He also appeared as Eric Summers, Rita Sullivan's theatrical manager, in 1978 and George Turner, best man at the wedding of Emily Bishop and bigamist Arnold Swain, in 1980.

-Two years into retirement, aged 67, Waddington played his best known role of cantankerous pensioner Percy Sugden in Coronation Street from August 1983 until quitting the serial in October 1997, because the soap had become too raunchy.
+Two years into retirement, aged 67, Waddington played his best-known role of cantankerous pensioner Percy Sugden in Coronation Street from August 1983 until quitting the serial in October 1997, because the soap had become too raunchy.
 He resisted attempts by writers to kill the character off, instead leaving the street to live out the rest of his days at Mayfield Court; a retirement home.
-Waddington didn't audition for the role of Percy Sugden, as it was created for him, with the writers aware of his comedy roles.
+Waddington did not audition for the role of Percy Sugden as it was created for him, with the writers aware of his comedy roles.

 In one autobiography, Waddington admitted that he and Sugden had a lot in common.
 Sugden forever compared the problems of today with the good old days of the war: "When you've prepared spotted dick and custard for 150 under heavy artillery fire, you can do anything," was one of his characters more memorable lines.
 It was in this role he was reunited with old friends from music hall days such as: Betty Driver, Jill Summers and Tom Mennard.
 By the time Waddington left Coronation Street there were five Percy Sugden Appreciation Societies, including one at Cambridge University.

-He was the subject of This Is Your Life in September 1986 when he was surprised by Eamonn Andrews and Joe Loss with his orchestra at London's Euston Station.
+He was the subject of This Is Your Life in September 1986 when he was surprised by Eamonn Andrews and Joe Loss with his orchestra at London's Euston station.
 In 1989, along with the rest of the Coronation Street cast, Waddington made a second Royal Variety Performance appearance.
 He also wrote two books, an autobiography, 'The Importance of Being Percy' in 1992, and a tie in with the 50th anniversary of the D-Day landings, 'Percy's War' in 1994.

 After leaving Coronation Street in 1997, Waddington retired from full-time acting, with his last television appearance in a Little Chef TV advert.

 Music

 In 1995, he released a cover of "Always Look on the Bright Side of Life" along with the rest of the Coronation Street cast, the single reaching No. 35 on the UK Singles Chart.
-He had previously released his own single "Don't Forget The Old Folks at Christmas" in 1986 but this failed to chart.
+He had previously released his own single "Don't Forget the Old Folks at Christmas" in 1986 but this failed to chart.